jbaldisimo/PSA-for-Top-100plus-PhMAT-species/README.md

 # PSA for Top 100+ Fishes in the Philippine Marine Ornamental Trade

-This repository includes the data & R code used for the Productivity Susceptibility Analysis conducted for the top 100+ fishes in the Philippine Marine Ornamental Trade.
+This repository includes the data (Ph PSA Scoring) & R code used for the Productivity Susceptibility Analysis conducted for the top 100+ fishes in the Philippine Marine Ornamental Trade.

 A description of how the following were done is available:
 1. GMM clustering for Vulnerability categories